Danish bank criticized for money laundering out of Estonia

-COPENHAGEN, Denmark (AP) — Danish regulators said Thursday that there were “serious shortcomings” in the anti-money laundering operations of Danske Bank’ activities in Estonia.
+COPENHAGEN, Denmark (AP) — Danish regulators said Thursday that there were “serious shortcomings” in the anti-money laundering operations of Danske Bank’ activities in Estonia, following reports this year of money flows from family members of Russian President Vladimir Putin.

 The authority’s head, Jesper Berg, says Danske Bank “responded too late to information” about lacking money laundering measures “and suspicions of customer crime.”